 MLER Scholarships

-Scholarships and awards available to Master's of Labor and Employment Relations students are listed below.
-Please email scholarships@smlr.rutgers.edu if you are interested in applying to be considered for a scholarship or fellowship.
+Select one-time, partial scholarships and awards are available to incoming or current Labor and Employment Relations graduate students at the discretion of the MLER Program Director.
+Please email fr156@smlr.rutgers if you are interested in being considered for a scholarship or fellowship.
+Please reach out to the MLER advisor if you have any questions at amf322@smlr.rutgers.edu.

 *Limited funding available*